jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 Now we are waiting on the single promise to either `resolve` or `reject` and when it does we run the appropriate function.
 By using `then` twice, we are not requesting the data twice.
 We are just doing different things with the same information.

+`The expected output is` because we have two calls to `then`, but we did not have to wait four seconds.
+We just had to wait two seconds.
+We waited for the promise to `resolve` or `reject` then both methods responded to it.